-Manual start and electric start models
+Electric start and prime start models

 - After starting the engine, allow it to idle for 3 minutes to warm up.
-Failure to do so will shorten engine life. - Be sure the low oil pressure warning indicator goes off after starting the engine. - 3.
+Failure to do so will shorten engine life. - 2.
 Check for a steady flow of water from the cooling water pilot hole.